-Nedelkoska et al. (2014) and Yamaguchi (2012) take a different approach to estimating learning curves.
+Nedelkoska, Patt and Ederer (2014) and Yamaguchi (2012) take a different approach to estimating learning curves.
 Based on the assumption that hourly wages correspond to the marginal productivity of individual workers, these authors derive the learning curves by calibrating empirical observations of individual-level wage growth.
-In Nedelkoska et al. (2014), the hourly wage is defined by two components: the price of a task, which is a linear positive function of job complexity, p(x), and the task productivity for given complexity level x and skill level z, q(x, z).
+In Nedelkoska, Patt and Ederer (2014), the hourly wage is defined by two components: the price of a task, which is a linear positive function of job complexity, p(x), and the task productivity for given complexity level x and skill level z, q(x,z).